Small correlation is sufficient for optimal noisy quantum metrology: Setting and a Bound on quantum Fisher information

-\emph{Setting and example.}---In this work, we will state our optimality conditions for sensing a \(Z\)-axis magnetic field under arbitrary noise, with a straightforward extension to any single-qudit Hamiltonian rotations presented in~\cite{SM}.
+In this work, we will state our optimality conditions for sensing a \(Z\)-axis magnetic field under arbitrary noise, with a straightforward extension to any single-qudit Hamiltonian rotations presented in Appendix.

 We use dephasing noise as an illuminating warm-up example.
 Let $N$ qubits, labeled by $i\in\Lambda$ with Pauli matrices $X_i,Y_i,Z_i$, be prepared in a state $\rho$, with each qubit $i$ undergoing the channel for $0 < p < 1/2$.
 For simplicity, we assume $p > 1/N$ (otherwise the noise is asymptotically negligible and the HL is achievable).
 One then measures the final state $\rho_\theta = \DD_{\theta, p}^{\otimes N}(\rho)$ to estimate $\theta$.